STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/i2c.md

 - `9, Comm_Status_Error_CommandError`: response contains additional command-specific error data
 - `10, Comm_Status_Error_InternalError`: other errors indicating internal programming errors

-> TODO: What if I send a Get Result without a prior Start?
 > FIXME: `Comm_Status_Error_PayloadLengthError` is also used in the command implementations and can
 > signal that the payload is not of an expected length.
 While technically not incorrect, should
 > return separate errors.